Bath School disaster: Bath Township

-At the time of the bombing, Bath Township was a civil township located 10 mi northeast of the city of Lansing in the U.S. state of Michigan.
+At the time of the bombing, Bath Township was a civil township of 300 adult residents located 10 mi northeast of the city of Lansing in the U.S. state of Michigan.
 The present-day municipality of Bath Charter Township covers 31 mi2 and the small unincorporated village of Bath is within its borders.
 The township itself lies within Clinton County, Michigan, an area of about 566 mi2.

-In the early 1920s, the area was primarily agricultural.
-After years of debate, Bath Township voters approved the creation of a consolidated school district in 1922, along with an increase in township property taxes to pay for a new school.
-When the school opened, it had 236 students enrolled from grade 1 to grade 12.
-The school's creation was controversial, but Monty Ellsworth wrote in his book about the disaster that consolidated schools had great advantages over the smaller rural schools they replaced.
-All landowners within the township area had to pay higher ad valorem property taxes.
-At the time of the bombing, Bath Township had about 300 adult residents.